 Each year, members of the Sugarloaf Ski Club Community Scholarship Committee meet to award money to assist youth in their goals for skiing & riding.
-Last year over $57,000 was awarded to help more than 400 deserving youngsters.
+Last year over $69,000 was budgeted to help more than 400 deserving youngsters.
 The funds awarded allow recipients to participate in CVA, CVA's Weekend Programs and Sugarloaf Mountain's Bubblecuffers, Minicuffers, and other listed Perfect Turn Programs.

 The money is made available through Sugarloaf Ski Club fund raising efforts.
-In addition to Sugarloaf Ski Club's revenues, these awards are made possible with the help of the funds listed below.
+In addition to Sugarloaf Ski Club's revenues, these awards are made possible with the help of our funds listed below.
 Please read the fund desciptions and eligibility requirements before applying.

 King's Kids Initiative.
 With the help of a $500,000 challenge grant from the King & Jean Cummings Charitable Trust, the club has launched a Million Dollar Fundraising campaign.
-The donations will be placed in an endowment fund.
+The donations have been placed in an endowment fund.
 The earnings from the fund will be used to assist youth who reside in Franklin & Somerset Counties.
 The purpose of this fund is to make skiing & riding more affordable to area youth.
 Various programs are being established to fulfill the goals of this fund.

-Town of Carrabassett Valley Fund; a generous grant from the Town of Carrabassett Valley for the Ski Club to award.
+Town of Carrabassett Valley Fund; a generous grant from the Town of Carrabassett Valley for the Ski Club to administer.
 Distributions are to RSU58, Stratton and Carrabassett Valley youth for ski and snowboard program participation.

 Dick and Martha Ayotte Fund; For 39 years we have been running an annual golf tournament to help with its funding.
 We are all proud of the successful growth of the Ayotte fund.
 A few years ago an endowment fund was established with The Maine Community Foundation to ensure the continued growth of the fund.
 Distributions from the Ayotte Fund will be limited to applicants from Maine with preference given to applicants from Franklin & Somerset Counties and/or employees or volunteers serving Sugarloaf area businesses.